bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Bonus: Give button active UI on keyDown.
         * Isolate the wrapper needed for this.
         * Wrap pitch in this wrapper.
-    * Bonus: Turn access on with keyDown, off with escape or click.
+    * Bonus: Turn access off with click.
         * Access letters show with access on
         * Access letter and tooltips show based on same device width rules.
 * Pages